 - 2 Hours: Plan to add an additional 20 minutes if you would like to include time for networking and/or a meal as part of a session

 - Graduate and Professional Students

 - Staff who work with Graduate and Professional Students

 Strategies for Successful My Voice, My Story (MVMS) Sessions

 - Limit the audience size to no more than 35 participants

-- Work in advance for the MVMS facilitation team to schedule and plan the delivery of a MVMS sessions
+- Work in advance with the MVMS facilitation team to schedule and plan the delivery of a MVMS session

 - Schedule the session during a time of day when a meal can be provided as well

 - Utilize a room with a set up that will help support easy engagement in large and small group discussions; avoid rooms with fixed sitting such as auditoriums